ToniWonKanobi/theoveranalyzed.net/posts/2015/9/21/peace-out-peace.md

 > Am I saying you should refrain from using an ad blocker?
 No. But consider offsetting your act of disobedience with an act of affirmative support.
 Vote with your wallet.
 Put some money behind the writing you like—whether it’s a website or a magazine or a newspaper.
 “But such-and-such website won’t let me pay for it.”
 Then discover something new.
 As a reader, what’s important is not where you put your money, but rather that you remain an economic participant in the publishing industry.
 Because otherwise you’re a freeloader.
 And when the writing you like is gone, you’ll have nothing to complain about.

 I'm all for this.
 Pay the sites you frequent directly.
-If you value their content, [why not pay for it][theoveranalyzed 3]?
+If you value their content, [why not pay for it][19]?
 We value the content of a meal when we go out to eat.
 And guess what?
 We pay for that.
 Why should digital content be any different?

 The problem with that strategy is that many sites simply do not provide a way to contribute directly.
 This may seem like an excuse, but spend 10 minutes on the web and tell me how many sites you land on have a `/donate` or `/contribute` slug?
 I'd venture not many.